A man practicing mindfulness exercises, sitting cross-legged with eyes closed and hands resting on his knees in a calm indoor setting.

 Turning a simple walk into a mindful experience is easier than you might think.

-The key is paying attention to the details we often rush past.
+The key is paying attention to the details we usually rush past.

 Before you begin, pause for a moment.